 Local medical group, Tidewater Physicians Multispecialty Group (TPMG), a network of over 220 physicians and advanced practice clinicians in over 75 offices across the Tidewater area, is adding a variety of physicians to Williamsburg and Newport News.

-The Orthopedics division is expanding with the addition of Shane McGowan, MD, and Nicholas A. Smerlis, MD, FAAOS, CAQSH, practicing in both Williamsburg and Newport News.
+The Orthopedics division is expanding with the addition of Nicholas A. Smerlis, MD, FAAOS, CAQSH, practicing in both Williamsburg and Newport News.
 Certified hand therapist, Kerry Bate, OT, CHT, joins both Physical Therapy locations in Williamsburg and Newport News.
 Joining well-established gastroenterologist, Richard J. Hartle, MD at Digestive Disease Center of Virginia is board certified gastroenterologist, Frances J. Jones, MD, FACG.
 Also joining in Williamsburg, osteopathic family medicine physician, Matthew D. Fenlason, DO, who will practice at Williamsburg Family Medicine.

 “TPMG is providing the Williamsburg and Newport News community with an accomplished variety of physicians who offer specialized, compassionate medical care.
 We are honored to have such a talented group of providers joining us,” said TPMG Chief Medical Officer Steven Leblang, MD.